gocassa/gocassa/README.md

 Gocassa provides multiple table types with their own unique interfaces:
 - a raw CQL table called simply `Table` - this lets you do pretty much any query imaginable
-- and a number of single purpose 'recipe' tables (`Map`, `Multimap`, `TimeSeries`, `MultiTimeSeries`), which aims to help the user by having a simplified interface tailored to a given common query use case
+- and a number of single purpose 'recipe' tables (`Map`, `Multimap`, `TimeSeries`, `MultiTimeSeries`, `MultiMapMultiKey`), which aims to help the user by having a simplified interface tailored to a given common query use case

 ##### `Table`